 1.1 Relationship between Merchant and Shopify.
 As of the Effective Date, Merchant and Shopify Inc. (or its affiliates) (collectively, “Shopify”), are party to an agreement pursuant to which Shopify’s platform (the “Shopify Platform”) hosts Merchant Sites and allows customers to purchase Merchant goods and services (each, a “Merchant Product”) through Merchant Sites.

 1.2 Services.
-Affirm (a) itself or through its affiliates, is authorized to offer certain consumer financing options (“Affirm Products”), including closed-end installment loans and payment deferral options, and (b) has entered into a loan program agreement with one or more state-chartered banks or other FDIC-insured institutions (each, an “Originating Bank”), which Affirm has authorized to offer certain Affirm Products, as identified in the applicable Order Form, in each case, through Affirm’s proprietary financial platform and related application programming interfaces (“APIs” and together with Affirm’s proprietary financial platform, the “Services”).
+Affirm (a) itself or through its affiliates, is authorized to offer certain consumer financing options (“Affirm Products”), including closed-end installment loans and payment deferral options, and, as applicable, (b) has entered into a loan program agreement with one or more state-chartered banks or other FDIC-insured institutions (each, an “Originating Bank”), which Affirm has authorized to offer certain Affirm Products, as identified in the applicable Order Form, in each case, through Affirm’s proprietary financial platform and related application programming interfaces (“APIs” and together with Affirm’s proprietary financial platform, the “Services”).
 Affirm will determine, in its sole discretion, the Affirm Products that may be marketed and offered by Merchant and whether Affirm or an Originating Bank will offer such Affirm Products to potential Customers.
 A “Customer” is a person, qualified by Affirm, who uses the Services to purchase Merchant Products.

 1.3 Merchant’s Use of the Services.
 Merchant desires to market and offer the Affirm Products to its customers to enable its customers to finance the purchase of Merchant Products.
-In the event that Affirm offers an Affirm Product in accordance with Section 1.2(a), Affirm will be the creditor at origination for any resulting Successful Transaction, and Affirm will cause payment to be made directly to Merchant in accordance with Section 3.1(c).
+In the event that Affirm offers an Affirm Product in accordance with Section 1.2(a), Affirm Loan Services, LLC (an affiliate of Affirm) will be the creditor at origination for any resulting Successful Transaction, and Affirm Loan Services, LLC will cause payment to be made directly to Merchant in accordance with Section 3.1(c).
 In the event that an Originating Bank offers an Affirm Product in accordance with Section 1.2(b): (a) the Originating Bank, and not Affirm, will be the Customer’s creditor at origination for a resulting Successful Transaction; (b) Affirm will notify the Originating Bank of such Successful Transaction; and (c) the Originating Bank will send applicable Payouts to Merchant in accordance with Section 3.1(c).
 In all cases, the use of the Services is limited to those territories set forth in the applicable Affirm Policies (as defined in Section 4.1) (the “Territory”).
 Merchant may offer the Affirm Products and Services only on Merchant Sites and not through any other channels (such as physical retail locations or telesales systems).

 2. General Terms and Conditions.